Ankle Brachial Index Test

 mean that your legs and feet aren’t getting as much blood as they need.
 An ABI test

-won’t show exactly which blood vessels have become narrowed or blocked, though.
+won’t show exactly which blood vessels have become narrowed or blocked.

-During an ankle brachial index test, you lie on your back.
-A technician takes your
+During an ABI test, you lie on your back.
+A technician takes your blood pressure in

-in the ankles.
-The healthcare provider uses these values to compute your ABI.
+The provider then uses these values to compute your ABI.

 Why might I need an ankle brachial index test?

-Your healthcare provider might want you to have an ABI test if you are at risk for
+Your healthcare provider might want you to have an ABI test if you're at risk for

 PAD.
 The ABI test can: